zejedank323/zejedank323.github.io/_posts/2019-06-27-8semesterAAU.md

 The next, and 3rd semester has been pre-approved as long as I pass relevant courses worth 30 ECTS points.
 The University I will attend is UTS (University of Technology Sydney), according to <a href="https://www.uts.edu.au/about/university/facts-figures-and-rankings/ratings-and-rankings">QS University Ranking 2020</a> is UTS ranked as the 140 best in the world and within the 100 bests of Computer Science.

-The courses are listed in the table below, it contains course name, ECTS points and the final grade received.
+The courses I completed in this semester are listed in the table below, it contains course name, ECTS points and the final grade received.

 <table class="table">
   <tr>